-Expected relationship between Al Factory and Al Factory Antenna The established AI Factory will be expected to link up with the AI Factory Antenna and include it in all AI Factory activities.
+Expected relationship between AI Factory and AI Factory Antenna The established AI Factory will be expected to link up with the AI Factory Antenna and include it in all AI Factory activities.
 For these activities, it will not receive additional EU funds.
 The selected AI Factory Antenna and the AI Factory will be expected to sign a Memorandum of Understanding setting out the terms of their collaboration Indicative budget The total indicative budget for the AI Factory Antenna call is up to EUR 70 million.
 The maximum amount of the EU contribution (up to 50 % of the total eligible costs) that may be allocated to an AI Factory Antenna is up to EUR 5 million and is subject to EU budget availability.
 Type of Action HORIZON JU Research and Innovation Action Eligibility conditions The current Call is open to a single entity or a consortium of entities from one EuroHPC Participating State.
 Furthermore, entities established in countries with which association to Horizon Europe negotiations are being finalised and/or pending ratification, and which have committed to join the EuroHPC JU in the year when the call is launched, are eligible to participate.
-However, even if such entities are selected, the Grant Agreement can only be signed if the association with the Horizon Europe has started producing legal effects, and if the Governing Board of EuroHPC JU has confirmed membership of the new Participating State.
-Entities or consortia of entities that are already beneficiaries of an AI Factory grant and are fulfilling the conditions specified in Article 9 of the EuroHPC Regulation are ineligible to apply for this Call.
+However, even if such entities are selected, the Grant Agreement can only be signed if the association with the Horizon Europe has started producing legal effects, and if the Governing Board of EuroHPC JU has confirmed membership of the new Participating State. Ì Entities or consortia of entities that are already beneficiaries of an Al Factory grant and are fulfilling the conditions specified in Article 9 of the EuroHPC Regulation are ineligible to apply for this Call.
+Factory grant and are fulfilling the conditions specified in Article 9 of the Procedure Factory grant and are fulfilling the conditions specified in Article 9 of the EuroHPC Regulation are ineligible to apply for this Call.
+Legal and financial Factory grant and are fulfilling the conditions specified in Article 9 of the EuroHPC Regulation are ineligible to apply for this Call.
 Participation in more than one AI Factory Antenna is not permitted.
-Procedure The granting authority will fund applications that meet all the evaluation criteria and subject to the ranking list approved by the EuroHPC Governing Board.
-Legal and financial Applicants to this call will need to submit the following documents : set-up of the Grant Agreements Applicants must provide a Letter(s) of Support proving the commitment of the Participating State to the AI Factory Antenna proposal and the commitment of this Participating State to cover the expenses of the proposal not covered by the EU contribution.
-Such commitment letter should be provided by an authorised representative of the Participating State.
-Applicants representing an AI Factory Antenna must provide a Letter of Intent co-signed with the consortium leader of an established AI Factory agreeing to their association, setting out how it will be linked with this established AI Factory.
-The AI Factory Antenna will be expected to substantiate how it can work in close cooperation and synergy with the
+The granting authority will fund applications that meet all the evaluation criteria and subject to the ranking list approved by the EuroHPC Governing Factory grant and are fulfilling the conditions specified in Article 9 of the EuroHPC Regulation are ineligible to apply for this Call.
+Participation in more than one AI Factory Antenna is not permitted.
+The granting authority will fund applications that meet all the evaluation criteria and subject to the ranking list approved by the EuroHPC Governing Board.